-Chronic inflammation is theorized to be at the root of many of the leading causes of disability and death, playing a role in conditions such as “cardiovascular disease, cancer, diabetes, chronic kidney disease non-alcoholic fatty liver disease and autoimmune and neurodegenerative disorders.”1 Though inflammation is a normal and protective function of the immune system, unresolved inflammation will lead to tissue damage, scarring, deterioration, and – eventually – total loss of function.
+Chronic inflammation is theorized to be at the root of many leading causes of disability and death, playing a role in conditions such as “cardiovascular disease, cancer, diabetes, chronic kidney disease, non-alcoholic fatty liver disease, and both autoimmune and neurodegenerative disorders.”1 Though inflammation is a normal and protective function of the immune system, unresolved inflammation will lead to tissue damage, scarring, deterioration, and – eventually – total loss of function.

 Is Inflammation Good or Bad?

 The goal of a healthy immune response is to isolate and limit damage caused by injury, invasion, or infection.
 It involves chemical signals that induce:

 - Recruitment of white blood cells to the target site